 In the pre-matched group, univariate Cox-proportional hazard analysis identified lower mean arterial pressure (MAP) at presentation, elevated levels of INR, serum urea, serum bilirubin, and AST to be associated with a significantly higher risk of rebleeding at 42 d.
 Patients with higher CTP and MELD scores, those presenting with decompensation in the form of ascites and HE, and those receiving PRBCs, FFP or platelets transfusions were at a higher risk of experiencing a rebleed within 42 d of the index event.
 Platelet count at presentation was not associated with rebleeding at 42 d.
 The Hazard ratio of the relevant risk factors is provided in Table 4.

 On PSM-analysis, the factors significant on univariate Cox-proportional hazard analysis are shown in Table 3.
 On multivariate analysis, platelet transfusion was independently associated with 42-d rebleeding (HR, 2.924, 95%CI, 1.448-5.903, P = 0.003) after adjusting for MAP, INR, AST, albumin, HE, and PRBC transfusion.
-In another multivariate model, platelet transfusion was also independently associated with 42-d rebleeding after adjusting for CTP score and other significant variables (Table 4)
+In another multivariate model, platelet transfusion was also independently associated with 42-d rebleeding after adjusting for CTP score and other significant variables (Table 4).

 Factors associated with 42-d mortality